 i.
-Federal:
+Federal

 Federal Aid is generally the starting point for students seeking aid.
 Application for federal Pell Grant through the FAFSA is also the way most other scholarships will determine your eligibility.
+NWIC does not participate in federal student loans.
 At NWIC, we offer three types of Federal Aid: